-Articles and press releases mention regularly how lucrative Indian market is.
+Indian Market – Articles and press releases mention regularly how lucrative Indian market is.
 They talk of the immense scope it possesses and all that.
 All those statements are absolutely true but what these firms forget is how difficult it is to make money here.
-They fail to understand the minds and thought process of a typical Indian consumer.
-Indians typically says one thing, thinks something else, asks for something else and do something else.
+They fail to understand the minds and thought the process of a typical Indian consumer.
+Indians typically say one thing, thinks something else, asks for something else and do something else.
 The startup boom is seeing mushrooming of startups everywhere and the pouring of money nonstop.

 Indian market is very complicated with lots of unpredictable dynamics.
 Change in India can be very slow sometimes because of its sheer size, tradition and the skepticism of being foreign.
 People tend to hold on to past beliefs and ways of working rigidly.

-For example cash will always remain king here and business will always be done on streets.
+For example, cash will always remain king here and business will always be done on the streets.
 People still love to go to the traditional haats and bargain for dimes and pennies.
 At the same time stereotyping India as a whole will cost you a lot.
-India is a diversified country, where encountering a person who shops in hi-tech mall and the other purchasing in road side stall living in the same street is quite common.
+India is a diversified country, where encountering a person who shops in the hi-tech mall and the other purchasing in roadside stall living in the same street is quite common.

-But what does it take to be successful in Indian market?
+But what does it take to be successful in the Indian market?

-In the book “Shantaram” by Gregory David Roberts based in India and on an Australian convicted fugitive who makes a life here, the Indian friend of the protagonist says “In India, sometimes you have to surrender before you win”.
+In the book, “Shantaram” by Gregory David Roberts based in India and on an Australian convicted fugitive who makes life here, the Indian friend of the protagonist says “In India, sometimes you have to surrender before you win”.

 India is a cultural hotbed with the taste of water changing every 1 Km and the language every 4 km.
-Relations here have to be built on the basis of trust, honesty and integrity.
-Take the examples ridof Tata group who have become the epitome of doing business here.
+Relations here have to be built on the basis of trust, honesty, and integrity.
+Take the examples rid of Tata group who has become the epitome of doing business here.
 Anything they launch is taken seriously.
-People know that the product value is good for them.
+People know that the production value is good for them.
 It took a decade for Baba Ramdev to build the same relation before he could actually launch his Patanjali.

 Masses not Classes

 The answer is masses and not classes.
 This may not sound to be a relevant example.
 But it is all about the content, masses are admired by people more than anything else.
-Hence in a nutshell it is the feel that is enjoyed much by the India crowd rather than other things.
+Hence, in a nutshell, it is the feeling that is enjoyed much by the India crowd rather than other things.

 The movies just have to touch the taste of the masses and the population takes it from there.
 Imagine if the population had stayed with Orkut for some reason giving them a time to think.
 The mass exodus which killed it brought to life another brand and this transformation is quite common.
 The real talent is not in starting a business great, it is in making it great by constant monitoring and being up to date.